Team4682CyBears/ChargedUp2023/camp/challanges.md

 ## Build an Example Project Capable of Meeting the Expected Outcome

-1. Create a New WPILib Project
+1. Create a New WPILib Project<br>
     a. by using one of the WPILib 'command' based examples<br>
        i.
 Select Command Example<br>
        ii.
 Motor Control with Encoder<br>